davidvsaraiva/merlin-workshop-monitor/README.md

 A Java 17 application that monitors when Merlin's has new workshops and notifies you by **email** when:

-- New workshop cards appear on the main listing page.
 - New **Loulé** or **Albufeira** workshops appear.

-The app stores "seen" items in JSON files to avoid sending duplicate notifications.
+The app stores "seen" items in JSON file in the filesystem to avoid sending duplicate notifications.

 The app is designed for a specific Qualtrics form structure and it extracts information according to it.

+The app can run in single or scheduled mode.
+The initial trigger was to run this in scheduled mode in a lower power consumption device like a Raspberry Pi.

 ---